 Professor of Economics, Department of Economics, University of Oxford

 Peter Neary is Professor of Economics at the University of Oxford and a Professorial Fellow of Merton College Oxford.
 He has held full-time positions at Trinity College Dublin and at University College Dublin where he was Professor of Political Economy from 1980 to 2006.
-He is currently President of the Royal Economic Society.
+In 2017-18 he was President of the Royal Economic Society.

 Born in 1950 in Drogheda, Ireland, Peter Neary was educated at University College Dublin and Oxford, where he completed his D.Phil. in 1978.
 He has been a post-doctoral Visiting Scholar at MIT and a Visiting Professor at Princeton, Berkeley, Queen's University (Kingston, Ontario), the University of Ulster at Jordanstown, and the Ecole Polytechnique, Paris.
 He was an editor of the European Economic Review from 1986 to 1990 and has served on a number of other editorial boards.
 He was President of the European Economic Association in 2002, and played a leading role in establishing the Journal of the European Economic Association.
 He has lectured widely, including the 2002 Ohlin Lectures at the Stockholm School of Economics, the 2008-2009 Graham Lecture at Princeton, and the 2015 Corden Lecture at the University of Melbourne.